eeeps/visual-acuity-on-the-web/README.md

 Another reason that people change viewing distances is the context that they're using their device in.

 Laptops on a plane are going to be different distances from your face than laptops at a desk.
+People hold their phones closer to their face when they're lying down in bed than they do when they're standing or sitting.